California Resident Licensing Fingerprint Requirements

 The DOJ or FBI may need to manually process the fingerprint impressions.
 This process may delay the reporting of results.

-Please have your date of birth (i.e., 01/01/1975); and, the10-digit Automated Transaction Identifier (ATI) number that appears at the bottom of the DOJ form requesting Live Scan fingerprint background checks available before you access DOJ's online Applicant Background Check Status service.
+Please have your date of birth (i.e., 01/01/1975); and, the10-digit Automated Transaction Identifier (ATI) number that appears at the bottom of the DOJ form requesting Live Scan fingerprint background checks available before you access the DOJ online Applicant Background Check Status service.
 The ATI number always appears in the following sequence: 1 letter; 3 numbers; 3 letters and 3 numbers.
-Your birth date and your ATI number will allow the DOJ"s online Applicant Background Check Status to provide you with your fingerprint status.
+Your birth date and your ATI number will allow the DOJ online Applicant Background Check Status to provide you with your fingerprint status.